MicrosoftTranslator/Text-Translation-Code-Samples/NodeJS-Code-Samples/README.md

 * Create a new project in your favorite IDE or editor.
 * Copy the code from one of the samples into your project.
-* Set your subscription key.
+* Set your resourceKey, region and endpoint.
 * Run the program.
 For example: `node Translate.js`.

 ## Resources